eenewbsauce/my-resume/README.md

 **RocketLoans (Quicken Loans), Detroit, MI**

-* Currently building out a highly scalable personal loan application hosted on AWS
+* Currently working as a full stack engineer on a highly scalable personal loans application hosted on AWS
 * The app is capable of automated underwriting and employs the micro-services pattern
+* I am responsible for many domains including UI architecture, API development, and DevOps

 > AWS, DynamoDB, Node.js, Docker, React, Angular.js, ES6, Webpack, Babel